 Figure 2-7.
-Northwestern Portion of the San Francisco Coastal South Watershed.3
+Northwestern Portion of the San Francisco Coastal South Watershed.4

-3 Fitzgerald Marine Reserve is in the process of being removed (delisted) from the Clean Water Act 303(d) List
+4 Fitzgerald Marine Reserve is in the process of being removed (delisted) from the Clean Water Act 303(d) List as further research indicated that it was no longer impaired.

 Existing TMDLs, watershed management plans, and other research conducted by federal, state, and local authorities point to stormwater runoff from urbanization, erosion, and human land use practices as major factors impacting the watershed (SFRWQCB 2009a, 2013a, 2013c, and 2015b; Monterey Bay National Marine Sanctuary Foundation 2004).
 The majority of the County that lies within the watershed is agricultural, ranching, timber harvest, and open space to the south, but the impaired streams and beaches to the north are located in more heavily developed areas (Figure 2-11, Figure 2-6, Figure 2-7).
 TMDL or related plans have been developed for San Pedro Creek, Pacifica State Beach, and San Vincente Creek in the northern portion of the watershed, and for Pescadero Creek and Butano Creek in the southern reaches of the watershed (SFRWQCB 2013a).
 An evaluation of water quality conditions was completed in the Fitzgerald Marine Reserve and, because conditions are no longer impaired, it is in the process of being delisted from the Clean Water Act 303(d) list.
-As a result of the factors above, San Francisco Coastal South watershed and its subwatersheds within San Mateo County are appropriate for stormwater management.
+As a result of the factors above, San Francisco Coastal South watershed and its subwatersheds within San Mateo County are appropriate for stormwater management on both private and public lands.